-Practically every high-end handset comes in a super-size option, from Apple's iPhone 12 models to Google's Pixels and Samsung's Galaxy Note 20 series.
+Practically every high-end handset comes in a super-size option, from Apple's iPhone 12 models to the OnePlus 9 Pro and Samsung's Galaxy Note 20 series.
 All three phones in the entire Galaxy S21 lineup feature screens that are 6.2-inches or greater, and foldable phones promise even more display real estate.

 - Best phones overall: Our top picks right now